Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Experiments

 \subsection{Experimental Setup}

 \paragraph{Training datasets.} Besides our annotation dataset, we collect a bilingual corpus of approximately 76.7GB, comprising Korean and English texts from publicly available Web sources.
 This corpus is used for tokenizer training and pre-training for our language model.
 We also generate a dataset for NER-based de-identification using the method described in \autoref{sec:train_gen}.
-The dataset is divided into 80\% training (3,600 documents) and 20\% validation (900 documents).
+The dataset is divided into 80\% training (2,400, 2,401, and 560 documents), 10\% validation (300, 298, and 70 documents), and 10\% test (300, 301, and 70 documents), for civil, criminal, and administrative cases, respectively.

-\paragraph{Language models used.} We train DeBERTa-v3-based models, \sys, with 360M, 800M, and 1.5B parameters for the de-identification of Korean court judgments through token classification.
+\paragraph{Language models used.} We train DeBERTa-v3-based models~\cite{debertav3}, \sys, with 370M, 800M, and 1.5B parameters for the de-identification of Korean court judgments through token classification.
 These models are compared against Korean-specialized language model baselines, namely Polyglot-Ko~\cite{polyglotko} and EXAONE-3.5~\cite{an2024exaone}, to assess their performance on our proposed dataset.
 For detailed information on the architectures and training configurations, please refer to Table~\ref{tab:model_config} in Appendix~\ref{app:training}.

-\paragraph{Pre-training the models.} \sys models are pre-trained using subsets of our bilingual corpus, which includes both English and Korean, containing 60 billion tokens for the 1.5 billion parameter model, 30 billion tokens for the 800 million parameter model, and 14 billion tokens for the 360 million parameter model.
+\paragraph{Pre-training the models.} \sys models are pre-trained from scratch using subsets of our bilingual corpus, which includes both English and Korean, containing 60 billion tokens for the 1.5 billion parameter model, 30 billion tokens for the 800 million parameter model, and 14 billion tokens for the 370 million parameter model.
 Training begins with a sequence length of 512 tokens, which is later extended to 2048 tokens to accommodate longer contexts.
-For more details, please refer to Table~\ref{tab:model_config} in Appendix~\ref{app:training}.
+Unlike the original DeBERTa-v3, which uses post-LayerNorm, we adopt pre-LayerNorm~\cite{preln} because post-LayerNorm failed to converge for larger models, whereas pre-LayerNorm converged reliably under the same settings.
+For more details, please see Table~\ref{tab:model_config} in Appendix~\ref{app:training}.